thradams/cake/README.md

 * Typescript
 * Small C compilers

+# Participating

+You can contribute by trying out cake, reporting bugs, and giving feedback.

 # Status?
 Even if not necessary for most features, I want Cake to make a full semantic analysis.

 It is necessary more work it is not complete yet.

-One thing that is missing is check for type compatibility  for instance when calling a function void F(int i) with F(1.2);

 # How cake is tested?

 I am using Visual Studio 2022 IDE to write/debug cake source.
 Cake is parsing itself using the includes of MSVC and it generates the *out* dir after build.
+I use WSL for testing and compiling the code for linux.

 Cake source code is not using any extension so the output is the same of input.
 This compilation is usefull for tracking errors.